suchowan/watson-api-client/README.md

 At present this gem is an alpha version and only the normal behavior of a few services are confirmed.
 It is welcome when you can cooperate with the confirmation of other various functions.

+IBM announces that the Watson API Explorer will be removed on [October 31, 2018](https://watson-api-explorer.ng.bluemix.net/).
+Therefore, the life span of this gem version is about one month.
+Please understand this situation before using this gem veresion.

 Credits
 -------